Clapperboard iOS app and photo extension

 - Adds clapperboard-style first frame

-- Works as iOS Photos extension so no context switching
+- Works as an iOS Photos extension, so no context switching

-- Ablity to set the default director’s name
+- Ability to set the default director’s name

 How I built it: